KevinGfox/Kevin-Portfolio/index.md

 Goals of this project:
 > Build an EDA dashboards with Streamlit and deploy it with Docker & Heroku

-> Create and API using the model connected with AWS & MLflow and deploy it with Docker & Heroku
+> Create an API integrating a model connected with AWS & MLflow and deploy it with Docker & Heroku

 Libraries : Pandas, Numpy, Plotly, Scikit-learn, FastAPI, Streamlit, Uvicorn, Mlflow